What is Conversational Commerce?

 Conversational Commerce Must Be, By Nature, OmniChannel

 Conversational commerce generates profound benefits for many brands.
-By adding a conversational approach to the way you market and sell to consumers, you can then begin to naturally link the core capabilities of your Virtual Sales Advisor to every channel and experience that matters most.
+By adding a conversational approach to the way you market and sell to consumers, you can then begin to naturally link the core capabilities of your Virtual Product Advisor to every channel and experience that matters most.

 Conversational commerce is many things, but it’s also what you make it.
 There are best practices, but there’s also no limit to the ways you can interact with your consumers.
 As you start thinking of ways to better personalize the conversations you offer, you’ll see just how good they make your customers feel.